Code-Screen/Code-Screen.github.io/docs/greenhouse.md

 When you click Send Test, CodeScreen sends an email containing the instructions for the test.

-You are able to edit the email templates that are used to include your own wording and your company’s branding.<br>
+You are able to edit the email templates that are used to include your own wording and your company’s branding.
 You can read more details about this [here](templates.md).

 The default email template looks like the following: